About the Ride

 Special Ride, Special Features

 The Art of Survival Century highlights the rich history of Northern California with special ride features that make it a must-do ride.

 Ranger and Historian tours at each rest stop offer insight into the landscape and history of the region.
 They’ll let you know what you’ve passed in the previous leg, and what to look for on the road ahead.
 From soaring flocks of birds that blanket the sky to stunning peeks in the distance, the rangers will help demystify the sights that delight you at every turn,

 Make a Weekend of it

 After a long day of riding, put your feet up and relax without having to drive home.
 Discounted lodging in the region include a ranch stay, camping or standard hotels.
 See the website for details.

-This event makes for a perfect weekend getaway with activities that include cave exploration, the Lava Beds National Monument, Crater Lake, wildlife viewing and additional road or off-road riding all within the area.
+This event makes for a perfect weekend getaway with activities that include cave exploration, the Lava Beds National Monument, Crater Lake, a zip line, wildlife viewing and additional road or off-road riding all within the area.